MV4Tech/developer-excercise/README.md

 2. MVC (Model-View-Controller) architectural pattern.
 3. Unit tests were implemented using [JUnit 5] and [Mockito] for testing various functionalities.
 4. Swagger, OpenApi
+5. React Vite
+6. Bootstrap
-5. Code is organized into modules for better modularity and reusability.
+7. Code is organized into modules for better modularity and reusability.